Property Taxes and COVID 19

 iv) The taxpayer demonstrates to the satisfaction of the tax collector that the taxpayer has suffered economic hardship, or was otherwise unable to tender payment of taxes in a timely fashion, due to the COVID-19 pandemic, or any local, state, or federal government response to COVID-19.

-If you qulaify under any of the above, you can request a penalty waiver up until June 30, 2020 for the 2nd installment of the 2019-2020 property tax bill.
+If you qualify under any of the above, you can submit a request for penalty waiver for the 2nd installments of 2019-2020 that was due by April 10, 2020.
 The request for penalty waiver cannot be considered without full payment of original taxes.
 Any late first installments must be paid, with penalty, at the time this request is submitted.

 More information about penalty waiver guidelines and documentation can be found on our penalty waiver page.

-If you are unable to remit payment by this time, you can request a payment plan after July 1, 2020 to help remedy any extended impacts.
+If you are unable to remit payment in full at the time of your waiver application, you can request a payment plan after July 1, 2020 to help remedy any extended impacts.
+If approved for the waiver, all taxes must be paid by May 6, 2021 to avoid penalties and interest from attaching to the taxes owed.
 Please feel free to contact our office for further assistance.